terra-money/classic-core/docs/guide/terracli.md

 While tokens are bonded, they are pooled with all the other bonded tokens in the network.
 Validators and delegators obtain a percentage of shares that equal their stake in this pool.

 {% hint style="info" %}
-    Don't use more `luna` thank you have!
+Don't use more `luna` than you have!
 You can always get more by using the [Faucet](https://faucet.terra.money/)!
 {% endhint %}

 **Query Delegations**